massimocaprinali/cloud-foundry-public/monitoring_logging_cloud_foundry_apps.md

 To retain logs for a longer period and advanced analysis, services like [{{site.data.keyword.cos_short}}](docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-archiving) can be used.

-For more information about how to monitor CF applications, see [Monitoring for apps running on Cloud Foundry](/docs/Monitoring-with-Sysdig?topic=Sysdig-monitor-cf-sysdig).
+For more information about how to monitor CF applications, see [Monitoring Cloud Foundry metrics](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-monitor-cf-sysdig).

 CF applications can configure and expose metrics that can be monitored using SysDig.
 For more information, see [Cloud Foundry Applications Metrics](/docs/observability-monitoring?topic=observability-monitoring-cloud-foundry-app-metrics).